stisa/graph/README.md

 The end goal is to have a tiny plotting lib to include in [inim](https://github.com/stisa/INim)
 Outputs a `.png` file.

-A copy of [nimage](https://github.com/haldean/nimage) is required for this to work.
+A copy of [npng](https://github.com/stisa/npng) is required for this to work.
-Just clone it inside `graph` folder.
+( Just clone npng and then run `nimble install` in npng folder )

 Some examples:

 ### Example 1